sstur/shopify-ftp/README.md

  * Username: `{api-key}@{store-name}`
  * Password: `{api-password}`

 Then save/connect and you should be able to browse your assets and templates including upload, delete, rename, download and move.
+When you first connect, you should see a list of folders which corresponds to your different themes.
+Choose your theme and go into that directory.
+There you will see a few directories (assets, config, layout, snippets, templates).
+You can add/rename/delete files from these directories, but you will not be able to create/delete sub-directories due to limitations in place by Shopify.
+You must use the folder structure that exists.

-Note: your username contains __both__ your API key and your store name (separated by `@`).
+Note: Your username contains __both__ your API key and your store name (separated by `@`).

 Also note: Make sure your FTP client is NOT using TLS or SSL.

 I'd like to get this working with [ExpanDrive](http://www.expandrive.com/) to mount as a local directory.
 However, currently this won't work with ExpanDrive because we can't upload/download ranges (partial files) using the Shopify API.